rong360/cdc/doc/english.md

 it reads the position from etcd and continues to parse the binlog event from that position.

-> Note: There will be repeated messages when the program restarts
+> Note: There will be repeated messages when the program restarts ,needed by the user to ensure idempotency

 #### Configuration management